tolauwae/phd-thesis/src/remote/remote.typ

 The primitive operations (i.e. `digital_write`) are implemented in the WARDuino virtual machine in native C code.
 This implementation depends on the target microcontroller platform.
 Currently, WARDuino focuses on the Arduino platform which can be used with many families of embedded devices, such as ESP32’s, Arduino boards, and some Raspberry Pi devices.
 To illustrate the portability of WARDuino, the virtual machine includes partial support for ESP IDF#footnote[The current status of supported platforms can be found on the #link(
     "https://topllab.github.io/WARDuino/reference/primitives.html",
-  )[documentation website];];.
+  )[documentation website].];.
 The WebAssembly interface of the primitives is the same for both implementations, to provide the best portability for WARDuino programs.
 To make these interfaces compatible with the VM the primitives conform to the standard WebAssembly calling conventions, i.e. they read their arguments from the stack and place their return value on the stack.

 === Callback Handling <remote:interrupts>
 The WARDuino callback handling system is used to call WebAssembly functions when specific real-world events occur.
 These events can range from interrupts caused by a local button press to MQTT messages arriving over Wi-Fi.
 Similar to debug messages, asynchronous events are received and placed into a queue concurrently to the main interpretation loop.
 As shown in @alg.interpretation, the main interpretation loop will resolve a single event—if any is present—immediately after checking for incoming debug messages.